Loading...

 Stay Hydrated

-Drink water with your meal, which can assist in digestion and help maintain stable blood sugar levels.
+Drink a glass of water or unsweetened herbal tea with your meal to aid digestion and help maintain stable glucose levels.

 healthspan-mbl